cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

 This document refers to the AppGallery Connect documentation - [Displaying an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-display).
 When calling in JavaScript, please use this document and the [API documentation](https://docs.cocos.com/service/api/modules/huawei.agc.appmessaging.html) as a guide.

-Due to JavaScript layer limitation, the App Messaging plug-in does not support [Displaying an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-display#h1-1586403550092) functions.
+**Note**: Due to JavaScript layer limitation, the App Messaging plug-in does not support [Displaying an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-display#h1-1586403550092) functions.

 ### Prerequisites for In-App Message Display